Dear Bankruptcy Adviser,

 For example, the vehicle could be worth $30,000, but you can only exempt $10,000 worth of its value.
 The other $20,000 would be available for the trustee to distribute to your other creditors after the car’s sale.

 However, most clients overvalue assets.
 That means that something worth a lot to you might not have much value on the open market.
 That could be the case in your situation.
-You will need to get accurate comparables for your vehicle.
+You will need to get accurate comparables for your car.
 You can look at sites like Kelley Blue Book or NADA.com to find an estimated value.
 At these sites, you have the option to value the car based on retail value, private-party value or trade-in value.
 Private-party value tells you what you’d get if you sold the car to some random person on the street.
 Use private-party valuation for the car, not trade-in value.
-These sites are sufficient for most vehicles.
+These sites are adequate for most cars.
 If your vehicle has many specialty items or is a classic, you will have to rely on trade magazines.

 - Surrender the vehicle.
 It will be sold.
-You will receive that amount you are able to protect and the rest will be given to creditors.
+You will receive the amount you are able to protect and the rest will be given to creditors.
 For example, in Nevada, you are able to exempt (protect) $15,000 of the equity.
 In this case, the trustee will sell the car, give you the first $15,000 and hand over the rest to creditors.

 - Settle with the trustee.
-You can pay to protect the car, giving money directly to the trustee to pay your creditors.
+You can pay to protect the car, giving cash directly to the trustee to pay your creditors.
 That is similar to option No. 1, but you do get to keep the car.
 You are simply paying the amount that you cannot protect.